withcaldera/engineering-framework/roles/distinguished-software-engineer.md

 - Principal: Deep technical expertise applied to complex problems
 - Distinguished: Technical strategy connected to business outcomes

-Both roles require exceptional technical skill.
-Distinguished adds strategic problem discovery, broader organizational impact, and responsibility for Caldera's technical direction.
+**Critical Understanding**: Both roles execute, deliver, and discover solutions.
+Distinguished adds consistent problem discovery and company-level strategic ownership.
+A Distinguished Engineer still writes code, delivers features, and solves technical problems—they do everything a Principal does PLUS shape what problems the company solves.